aws-samples/cost-control-for-amazon-braket/README.md

 and that you have [AWS CLI access](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) to the AWS account you want to deploy the solution in.
 You also need the [Docker CLI](https://docs.docker.com/get-docker/) installed because [container images](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html) are used for the deployment of the AWS Lambda functions.
 The `cdk.json` file contains general but also solution-specific configuration variables.
 You may change the Amazon Braket regions and the primary region for the solution deployment there.

-The project is set up like a standard Python project.
-The initialization process also creates a virtualenv within this project, stored under the `.venv` directory.
-To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.
-If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.
+To create a virtual environment for the Python project, make sure that there is a `python3` executable in your path with access to the [`venv`](https://docs.python.org/3/library/venv.html) package and execute

-To manually create a virtualenv on MacOS and Linux:

 ```shell
 $ python3 -m venv .venv
 ```

 After the init process completes and the virtualenv is created, you can use the following step to activate your virtualenv.

 ```shell
 $ source .venv/bin/activate